ithlambelle/EcoForge/ISSUE_DESCRIPTION.md

-# Waterer Extension - Tracking Issue
+# DropQuery Extension - Tracking Issue

 ## Problem
 The extension successfully attaches event listeners to ChatGPT's textarea and send button, but `trackQuery()` is never called when messages are sent.
 The UI updates show `dailyUsage: 0` consistently.